Alpine Génépi: tips and recipes

 The search for authentic Génépi begins with a meticulous identification of its signature species, primarily Artemisia umbelliformis, Artemisia glacialis, and Artemisia genipi.
 These discreet varieties, often hidden among the steep heights of the Alps, require a deep understanding of their morphology and biological cycle.
 Harvesting typically takes place at the end of summer, when the plant reaches its aromatic peak, just before flowering.
 Seasonality is crucial: harvesting too early would yield bland leaves, while a late harvest could compromise the delicacy of the aromatic compounds.
 The picking process must be respectful, ensuring the sustainability of the Alpine ecosystem and avoiding overharvesting that could disrupt local biodiversity.
 Careful selection of plants goes hand in hand with a deep respect for the environment, preserving the purity and authenticity of the final product—a true reflection of the mountain terroir.

-Traditional maceration and distillation techniques
+Traditional maceration and distillation techniques.

 Aromatic composition and maturation process